JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

 For an in-depth understanding, please refer to the original [ViViT Paper](./References/ViViT_Paper.pdf) in the References folder.

-### The Adaptation
+### My Adaptation

-The adaptation leverages the ViViT architecture for regression rather than classification.
+My adaptation leverages the ViViT architecture for regression rather than classification.
 The accompanying paper, [Automated Cardiac Motion Analysis Using ViViT: A Regression Approach for Predicting Physiological Parameters](./References/ViViT_Cardiac_Motion_Analysis.pdf) in the References folder, details the modifications and experimental outcomes.

 ---